TafariD/Banaenae/status_report_1.md

 * Made plans for how client and servers interact

 ###Challenges and issues we have faced
-* It's been difficult to get everyone in one place, but we have a good skeleton of the site up, so now we can better distribute the work
+* It's been difficult to get everyone in one place, but we have a good skeleton of the site up.
+Hopefully, we can now better distribute the work
-* Scraper is written in python and it may be better to re-write it in javascript, and host it on the same server that deals with client requests.
+* Scraper is written in python and it may be better to re-write it in javascript, and host it on the same server that deals with client requests
 * Bootstrap has been difficult to understand initially

 ### Goals for the next week